camunda/camunda-bpm-examples/multi-tenancy/schema-isolation/README.md

 The producer determines the engine based on the current tenant.
 It encapsulates the logic of resolving the process engine for the current tenant entirely.
 Every bean can simply declare `@Inject ProcessEngine` without specifying which specific engine is addressed to work with the current tenant's engine.

-# Deploy the Application to JBoss
+# Deploy the Application to WildFly

-Start up JBoss.
-Build the process application and deploy the resulting war file to JBoss.
+Start up WildFly.
+Build the process application and deploy the resulting war file to WildFly.

 Make a GET request (e.g., by entering the URL in your browser) against the following URL to get all process definitions deployed to tenant 1's engine: http://localhost:8080/multi-tenancy-tutorial/process-definition?user=kermit